• QuickTip: Execute Code After Animaiton

-This entry is part 1 of 4 in the series Quick Tips
+This entry is part of a series, Quick Tips»

 Hey there.
 Here is a new series of quick, but hopefully useful tips for you.